AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49179-orders-report-shows-incorrect-amounts-for-different-stores.md

 ## Issue

-The orders report shows incorrect amounts in the case of different currencies for different stores.
+The orders report shows incorrect amounts in case of different currencies for different stores.

 <u>Steps to reproduce</u>: